Tao-kun/Tao-kun.github.io/tags.markdown

 ---

 <ul>
-	{% for category in site.categories%}
+	{% for category in site.categories %}
 	<li>
 		<a href="/categories/{{ category | first }}/" title="view all
 posts">{{ category | first }} {{ category | last | size }}</a>